mnit-rtmc/iris/docs/beacons.md

 Beacons can be controlled in a few ways:
 - Changing state manually through the user interface
-- Deploying or blanking DMS with an associated [external] beacon
+- Deploying or blanking DMS with a [remote] beacon
-- Activating a ramp meter with an associated advance warning beacon
+- Activating a ramp meter with an advance warning beacon
 - With [action plans] containing [beacon actions]

 A beacon can be in one of these states: